daniel-williams/react-mobx-nimble/README.md

 # React MobX Nimble
-Nimble starter using JSX, Typescript, Webpack 3 and MobX for state management.
+Nimble React starter using JSX, Typescript, Webpack 3 and MobX for state management.

 # Table of Contents
 * [Overview](#overview)